 Working With Eurostat Data

-Symmetric input-output tables and their auxiliary tables are the most complex, structured statistical products that exit, because they contain relationships among 60x60 industry, the supply and the use of the GDP / GNP, and the income disturbing, trade and transport margins and tax receipts from these industries.
+Symmetric input–output tables and their auxiliary tables are among the most complex and structured statistical products.
+They describe relationships across roughly 63×63 industries, covering the supply and use of GDP/GNP, as well as income distribution, trade and transport margins, and tax receipts for each industry.

-The Eurostat website contains the symmetric input-output data in long form.
-Working with this data requires a knowledge of the Eurostat SNA vocabulary to arrange the long data in the correct ordering of rows and columns.
-This is what the preprocessing functions of iotables handle.
+Eurostat publishes symmetric input–output data in long form.
+Working with these data requires knowledge of the Eurostat SNA vocabulary to arrange them in the correct order of rows and columns.
+The preprocessing functions of the iotables package perform this task.

-Apart from handing a vast and not always well-documented vocabulary, the user is often confronted with “real-life” data issues, such as missing rows and columns in certain members states or spelling errors in the vocabulary.
-Many hours of testing and exception handling went into the current form of the processing functions, but there are further problems may show up.
-Most of the testing was done on product x product type SIOTs, because most member states use them.
-The functions work with industry x industry SIOTs, but further vocabulary exception may show up in their use.
-Please report these issues on github.
+Beyond managing an extensive and sometimes poorly documented vocabulary, users often face “real-world” data issues such as missing rows or columns in some Member States or spelling inconsistencies in the vocabulary.
+Many hours of testing and exception handling have gone into the current processing functions, but further issues may still appear.
+Most testing has been carried out on product x product type SIOTs, as these are the most common among Member States.
+The functions also support industry x industry SIOTs, though additional vocabulary exceptions may occur in these cases.
+Please report such issues on GitHub.

-You are most likely to work with the product x product tables.
-For the availability of other data see ?iotables_download.
+You are most likely to work with the product × product tables.
+For information about the availability of other data, see ?iotables_download.

-The analytical functions are presented at greater detail in the Germany 1990 vignette.
-The numbering of the equations refers to the Eurostat Manual of Supply, Use and Input-Output Tables (Eurostat Manual, Chapter 15.)
+The analytical functions are described in more detail in the Germany 1990 vignette.
+The numbering of the equations follows the Eurostat Manual of Supply, Use and Input–Output Tables (Chapter 15).
 The manual was prepared in 2008 under the ESA95 standards.
-Currently Eurostat uses the ESA2010 definitions, and some indicators in the manual are no longer available.
-In most uses this will not cause a problem.
+Eurostat now uses ESA2010 definitions, and some indicators in the manual are no longer available, though this generally does not cause problems.

-Another very useful source of information on how to work with the tables Input-output analytical tables: methods and application to UK National Accounts.
-Since the United Kingdom at the time of writing the article was a member of the European Union, her national accounts follow the EU ESA standards.
+Another useful reference on working with input–output tables is Input–Output Analytical Tables: Methods and Application to UK National Accounts.
+At the time of publication, the United Kingdom was a member of the European Union, and its national accounts followed EU ESA standards.

 Getting and processing Eurostat data